This program is available at the Bellefontaine and Springfield - Leffel Lane locations.

-Directed Learning Laboratory Clark State Community College has recognized the need for students who are currently working to have flexible class hours.
+Directed Learning Laboratory Clark State has recognized the need for students who are currently working to have flexible class hours.
 As a result, many of the courses in the Industrial Technology program will be offered in the College’s Directed Learning Laboratory.
 Most Industrial Technology (INT) courses, along with other selected technical courses, will be offered in a modular format that will allow students to come to the lab on their own schedule and complete the coursework and laboratory assignments.
 The lab will be staffed by a faculty member and is open day, evening, and Saturday hours to accommodate many working schedules.
 The days and times that students complete the coursework in the lab is up to the individual student within the open hours of the lab.
 The ability to learn on an independent basis will help ensure student success in this program.

 Embedded Certificate This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirements are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.